erkaiyublog/erkaiyublog.github.io/_drafts/2023-02-09-review-of-vm-escape-qemu-case-study.md

 The authors rely on [Nelson Elhage's code](https://github.com/nelhage/virtunoid/blob/master/virtunoid.c) to **convert guest virtual address to guest physical address**.
 ## CVE-2015-5165 Memory Leak Exploitation
+CVE-2015-5165 is a memory leak vulnerability that affects the RTL8139 network card device emulator.
+They exploit this vulnerability to **leak the memory layout of QEMU** for later exploitation.

 # Sources
 * http://www.phrack.org/issues/70/5.html#article